Max Bergholz

 Max Bergholz is an American historian of Eastern Europe.
-He is an assistant professor of History at Concordia University in Montreal, where he holds the James M. Stanford Professorship in Genocide and Human Rights Studies.
+He is the James M. Stanford Professor in Genocide and Human Rights Studies at Concordia University in Montreal.
 He has published two books and numerous research papers, as well as magazine articles on the subject of nationalism, violence and genocide, focusing primarily on the Balkans in the 20th century.
+He won the 2026 Dan David Prize, the largest history award in the world.

 Early life and education

 Max Bergholz was born in Pittsburgh, Pennsylvania.
 He studied modern European history at the University of Pittsburgh, where he completed his B.A.
 Honors and M.A. degree.

 He obtained a PhD from the University of Toronto, with doctoral studies in the modern history of the Balkans and Eastern Europe.

 Employment, teaching and research

-Bergholz currently works as an Associate Professor of history at Concordia University, Montreal.
+Bergholz currently works as a Professor of history at Concordia University, Montreal.
 Bergholz teaches on the history of nationalism and violence on the Balkans.

 Between 2011 and 2017 Bergholz was Associate Director of the Institute for Genocide and Human Rights Studies at Concordia University and held the History Department Chair Search Committee from 2012 to 2013 and 2015 to 2016, among other administrative positions.